kuniss/xtext-ide-extensions/xtext-vscode-extension/README.md

 * folding
 * auto bracket closing and insertion
 * snippets
-* for file local definitions only:
+* for file-local definitions only:
   * hover information
   * auto completion
-  * jumpt to defintion
+  * jumpt to definition
-  * error checking

 ## Known Issues

-* resolving definitions from `import` statements and `with` statements (grammar inheritance) are not supported and result in errors
+* externals definitions from model `import` statements and `with` statements (grammar inheritance) cannot be jumped to
+* undefined file-local definitions are not marked as errors

 ## Release Notes

-beta; not for production use yet
+* valuable for Xtext grammar navigation and reading
+* slightly valuable for grammar writing
+* no code generation take place at all (use Gradle or Maven for that)

 ## Development Hints
 This extension was initially created using [VS Code's Yeoman templates](https://code.visualstudio.com/api/get-started/your-first-extension), running `yo code` and selecting the `New Language` option.